×

 • Filipino is spoken as a national language in: Philippines.

 You will also get to know the continents where Malayalam and Filipino speaking countries lie.
-Based on the number of people that speak these languages, the position of Malayalam language is 29 and position of Filipino language is not available.
+Based on the number of people that speak these languages, the position of Malayalam language is 29 and position of Filipino language is 34.
 Find all the information about these languages on Malayalam and Filipino.

 Malayalam and Filipino Language History